ftheberge/tgm/README.md

 Python code to look for temporal motifs, namely temporal K_{2,h} motifs, in a graph or network of **events**.

-We assume that events are grouped under some **root event** which happens first.
-Some examples are:
+We assume that events are time indexed and grouped under some **root event** which happens first, either directly or via a tree structure.
+Some examples of data that might fit this format are:

 * re-tweets given some original tweet
-* comments following a Reddit submissiion
+* threaded comments following a social media (e.g. Reddit) post

 ## Data Format